wesley-shi/slate/source/index.html.md

 > The above command should return the JSON response in GET taxonomy tree for the posted YAML tree

 Uploads a YAML file into nodes to then be queried.
 See taxonomy YAMLs for samples.
+Yaml labels should not have periods.

 ### HTTP Request